Advanced Wind Turbine Test Facility

 The Classroom Center has undergone a complete transformation, giving WTAMU students access to the most up-to-date educational possibilities.
 Each of the more than 40 classrooms is equipped with smart-classroom technology.

 On the first floor of the Classroom Center is the core of student support, the Student Success Center (SSC).
 As a central "hub" of services, the SSC makes it easy for students to access many services in one convenient location.
 Offices located in the SSC include Advising Services, Student Employment Services, Career Services, Counseling Services, Educational Services, First-Year Experience, Nationally Competitive Scholarships, Student Disability Services, Study Abroad, Transfer Services, Veterans Services and the Writing Center.

-The remaining three stories of the CC house numerous classrooms and labs as well as the Departments of Accounting, Economics and Finance, Computer Information and Decision Management, Management, Marketing and General Business and the Department of Math, Chemistry and Physics.
+The remaining three stories of the CC house numerous classrooms and labs as well as the Departments of Accounting, Economics and Finance, Computer Information and Decision Management and Management, Marketing and General Business.

 The computer center is the central hub for information technology staff, their offices and daily operations.
 The computer center does not facilitate computers for the use of students.
 Students can find open access computer use in the Hastings Electronic Learning Center in the basement of the Cornette Library.